 Dental and medical professionals agree that most wisdom teeth should be removed in order to avoid serious potential problems.
 They are easier to take out of patients who are younger, because the roots of the wisdom teeth are not completely formed yet.
 Plus, the bone surrounding the tooth is softer and the likelihood of damaging nearby nerves or other teeth is decreased in younger patients.
 However, many patients wait until their wisdom teeth cause them pain, which can occur at any age.
 Regardless of the age of the patient, the professionals at Oral & Maxillofacial Surgical Consultants are experts at working with a patient care team to determine the best solutions for each patient.
 Each patient care team consists of an oral and maxillofacial surgeon, a dentist, an orthodontist, and the patient.

 The patient care team will perform an oral examination on you that includes x-rays.
 Based on the results of the exam, the team will create and communicate a plan that includes extraction of the teeth at Oral & Maxillofacial Surgical Consultants.
 At this exam, you will be invited to ask questions about your specific extraction surgery and discuss your expectations.
 Drs.
-Omlie, Haas, Gulbrandsen, Tidstrom, Stich, Kurtzman, Pearson, Sundick, Neuner, and McMahon are experienced, well-trained, and licensed, and will work with you to determine the best anesthetic option for you.
+Omlie, Haas, Gulbrandsen, Tidstrom, Stich, Kurtzman, Pearson, Sundick, Neuner, McMahon, and Spanel are experienced, well-trained, and licensed, and will work with you to determine the best anesthetic option for you.

 Your surgery will occur in our operating suites, using state-of-the-art monitoring equipment.
 During surgery, your surgeon will extract the teeth while you are under local anesthesia, laughing gas, or general anesthesia.
 Once the teeth have been removed, your gums will be stitched shut.
 Depending on your specific situation, the time you are in surgery will vary and your surgeon will be able to explain that to you after your exam.